Blind cricket

 Blind cricket is a version of the sport of cricket adapted for blind and partially sighted players.
 It has been governed by the World Blind Cricket Council (WBCC) since 1996.
-So far, five Blind World Cups have been held: New Delhi, India (1998); Chennai, India (2002); Islamabad, Pakistan (2006), and India (2018).
+So far, five Blind World Cups have been held: New Delhi, India (1998); Chennai, India (2002); Islamabad, Pakistan (2006); Cape Town, South Africa (2014); and Sharjah, UAE (2018).
 In 2012, the first Blind World Cup T20 was held in Bangalore, India.
 Blind cricket relies on common use of the 'sweep shot', in order to provide maximum chance of the bat hitting the ball.

 History

 Blind cricket was invented in Melbourne in 1922 by two blind factory workers who improvised the game using a tin can containing rocks.
 The Victorian Blind Cricket Association was founded shortly after, in 1922, and the first sports ground and clubhouse for blind cricket was built at Kooyong, Melbourne in 1928.

-The world's first Test Cricket match for the Blind was played between Pakistan and South Africa in which Pakistan defeated South Africa by 94 runs in the year of 2000.
+The world's first test cricket match for the blind was played in 2000 between Pakistan and South Africa, in which Pakistan defeated South Africa by 94 runs.

-South Africa won first BCWC in 1998 defeating Pakistan in the finals, while Pakistan consecutively won next two BCWC defeating South Africa and India in the finals in 2002 and 2006.
-In 2014 championship was won by India defeating the two-time winner Pakistan.
+South Africa won the first world championship in 1998, defeating Pakistan in the finals; Pakistan consecutively won the next two championships, defeating South Africa and India in the finals in 2002 and 2006.
+In 2014, the championship was won by India, defeating the two-time winner Pakistan.